HussainAther/philosophy/causality/contextualemergence.md

 describes a highly entangled state of electrons and atomic nuclei as a whole, and, on a molecular level, the structure of a closed or open pore of an ion channel through the Born-Oppenheimer approximation separates electronic and nucleonic wave functions.
 Then, we can use the electronic quantum dynamics in a constrained rigid nucleonic frame that has a classical spatial structure.
-This stoachstic spatial structure gives the equations of the Hodgkin-Huxley system as a contextually emergent phenomenon.
+This stochastic spatial structure gives the equations of the Hodgkin-Huxley system as a contextually emergent phenomenon.

 ## Mental states emerging from neuroscience